Hiromu Arakawa: Personal life

+Arakawa is a fan of the Star Wars and Indiana Jones franchises, and has described Darth Vader as "the greatest villain of all time".

 Influences

-Arakawa states that Suihō Tagawa, the author of Norakuro, is the "root of [her] style as an artist".
+Arakawa has stated that Suihō Tagawa, the author of Norakuro, is the "root of [her] style as an artist".
 She also learned composition and drawing during her time as assistant of Hiroyuki Etō.
 She also cites Rumiko Takahashi, Shigeru Mizuki, and Kinnikuman by Yudetamago as influences and is a fan of Mike Mignola's work.
 Reviewers consider Fullmetal Alchemist to have steampunk influences.